Money Management

 If you’re nervous about losing money in the stock market during a recession, just remember that studies show that if you hold your shares for a one year period (even during a recession), your odds of making money on your investment is 68%.
 If you hold them for 10 years, those odds go up to 88%.
 20 years?
 Your odds increase to 100%.
 I’d say that’s worth it.

-If you want more of this kind of practical, easy to understand, scare-tactic-free information about investing, then you need to join our investing platform, Stock Market School!
-We created Treasury to be the comprehensive investing education platform for women so that you can confidently learn about the stock market, create an investing plan for the long-term, and navigate investing with ease, expert support, and encouragement from a community of like-minded investors.
+If you want more of this kind of practical, easy to understand, scare-tactic-free information about investing, then you need to join my investing platform, Stock Market School!
+I created the comprehensive investing education platform for women so that you can confidently learn about the stock market, create an investing plan for the long-term, and navigate investing with ease, expert support, and encouragement from a community of like-minded investors.

 Jannese Torres

-Jannese is the creator and host of the award-winning personal finance podcast, Yo Quiero Dinero, and is one of our favorite financial experts and creators!
+Jannese is the creator and host of the award-winning personal finance podcast, Yo Quiero Dinero, and is one of my favorite financial experts and creators!

 Jannese’s Tip #1: Prioritize paying off high-interest rate debt